totaldekadens/TechStore-v.2/README.md

 * You can change the quantity of the product in the cart
-    * Previosly: You could delete numbers on the product, but not add.
+    * Previously: You could delete numbers on the product, but not add.

 * Confirmation for which product you just added to the shopping cart.
 This one needs to be further developed.
-    * Previosly: No confirmation at all.
+    * Previously: No confirmation at all.

 * Total price added to each order in "mina tidigare beställningar".
-    * Previosly: Total price was not added.
+    * Previously: Total price was not added.